shamim0754/JavaAdvace/readme.md

 6. The compiler automatically adds some special methods when it creates an enum like
   1.  `values()` : The values() method returns an array containing all the values of the enum
   2. `valueOf` : Convert a String to Enum object
+  3. `name()` : returns the exact string which is used to create that particular Enum constant
+  4. `ordinal()` : eturns the position of a Enum constant as they declared in enum

 7. compare enum using `"=="` or `Java.lang.Enum.equals() ` or `Java.lang.Enum.compareTo()`